-Based upon the best information available, the final per share Merger Consideration offered for each share of DBSC Common Stock exchanged in the Merger will be either \$7.99 in cash or, assuming all DBSC Shareholders elect to receive EchoStar Common Stock, .67417 shares of EchoStar Common Stock valued at approximately \$18.54 based on the market closing price of the EchoStar Common Stock of \$27.50 on July 8, 1996.
+Based upon the best information available, the final per share Merger Consideration offered for each share of DBSC Common Stock exchanged in the Merger will be either \$7.99 in cash or .67417 shares of EchoStar Common Stock, subject to certain limitations and adjustments as set forth in the Plan and Agreement of Merger, valued at approximately \$16.35 based on the market closing price of the EchoStar Common Stock of \$24.25 on December 4, 1996.
 If the final per share Merger Consideration materially differs from this estimate, this Information Statement -- Prospectus will be recirculated and DBSC Shareholders will be provided with an adequate period to consider alternatives, including Appraisal Rights.

 RESTRICTIONS ON RESALE.
-Shares of EchoStar Common Stock received by DBSC Shareholders in connection with the Merger will not be eligible for resale, Shares of EchoStar Common Stock received by DBSC transfer or disposal until 90 days after the effective date of the Merger.
+Shares of EchoStar Common Stock received by DBSC Shareholders in connection with the Merger will not be eligible for resale, transfer or disposal until 90 days after the effective date of the Merger.
 Certificates representing such shares will bear a restrictive legend setting forth the restrictions prohibiting such sale, transfer or disposal during the 90 day period.
 In the event the Merger is determined to be a taxable transaction to DBSC Shareholders, the 90 day resale restrictions will lapse with respect to 50% of the shares of EchoStar's Common Stock received by DBSC shareholders.
-In addition, in order to preserve the intended tax-free treatment of the Merger to DBSC shareholders, Harley W. Radin, the President and Chief Executive Officer of DBSC, DBSI and Kingswood, Inc., both significant DBSC Shareholders, have agreed to sell, transfer or otherwise dispose of more than approximately 44% of their shares of EchoStar Common Stock received in connection with the Merger for a period of two years.
-However, these DBSC Shareholders may sell, transfer or otherwise dispose of their shares prior to the expiration of such two year period upon the delivery to the parties to the agreement of an opinion of counsel to the effect that the sale of such DBSC Shareholder's shares will not have an adverse effect on the tax-free status of the Merger.
+In addition, in order to preserve the intended tax-free treatment of the Merger to DBSC shareholders, Harley W. Radin, the President and Chief Executive Officer of DBSC, DBSI and Kingswood, Inc., all significant DBSC Shareholders, have represented that they have no present intention to sell, transfer or otherwise dispose of more than approximately 44% of their shares of EchoStar Common Stock received in connection with the Merger.